ObsMod/pylawr/docs/source/user/remapping.rst

 Remapping
 =========
-This remapping subpackage is designed to remap (in the following interpolation is used as synonym) data between different grids (see also :ref:`grid`).
+This remapping subpackage is designed to remap (in the following, interpolation is used as synonym) data between different grids (see also :ref:`grid`).
 These remappers have all a common interface and are only different in their remapping algorithms.
-Remapping is implemented via two-step procedure:
+Remapping is implemented via a two-step procedure:

 1. `fit` – The remapper is fitted to remap from a source grid to a target grid.
 2. `transform` – The fitted remapper transforms given radar data to the target grid.